sl-huo/payment-fraud-detection/README.md

 ### Web - Browser Types
-- Opera's percentage of fraudulent transactions is the highest among various categories with over 30%, while Chrome is the most popular web browser.
+- **Opera**'s percentage of fraudulent transactions is the highest among various categories with over 30%, while **Chrome** is the most popular web browser.

 Transaction Distribution across Browser Types :-------------------------: